Kazanana/workouts_analysis/planning.md

 - training_log,

-Inserting 69 reps of excercise of id 100 on a given data
+Inserting 69 reps of excercise of id 100 on a given date
 ``` sql
 insert into training_log (exercise_id,date,reps,metric_weight)
 values(100,'2024-11-01',69,0);